East Netherlands: Breeding ground for pioneers in technology

 Research universities and medical centers

 - University of Twente (Enschede), a young, entrepreneurial engineering university, the core of Holland’s first innovative business campus.
-Its body of over 11,000 undergraduate and graduate students distinguishes itself for a highly entrepreneurial spirit.
-With about 3,150 staff, the university’s research focuses on areas that have major impacts on society: health, water, green energy, safety, and education.
+Its body of nearly 13,000 undergraduate and graduate students distinguishes itself for a highly entrepreneurial spirit.
+With about 3,800 staff, the university’s research focuses on areas that have major impacts on society: health, water, green energy, safety, and education.
 In high tech, the university recognizes labs-on-a-chip, sensor technologies, and new materials as key areas.

-- Radboud University (Nijmegen), a century-old general research university with almost 23,000 undergraduate and graduate students and 5,000 staff.
+- Radboud University (Nijmegen), a century-old general research university with over 24,500 undergraduate and graduate students and 5,600 staff.
 The university ranks in the top-75 globally in physical sciences; its renowned Institute for Molecules and Materials (IMM) works in hot areas such as molecular life-like systems, quantum matter, and materials design; it runs unique facilities such as a high field magnet lab, solid-state NMR spectroscopy, free-electron infrared laser, and trace gas detectors.
 Bioinformatics is another of the university’s key areas.

 Proximity to high-end public and public/private technology research gives companies access to the latest knowledge, infrastructure and collaborative development projects.
 East Netherlands offers many such opportunities.
 To name a few: